mattkgwhite/k8s/README.md

 Remote Storage:
 This functionality requires the CSI-Driver to be install from the `Prerequisites for Cluster:` section.
 Once install will provide the ability of the cluster to reference remote storage options such as [Hetzner's Storage Boxes](https://www.hetzner.com/storage/storage-box), which are scaleable options for remote storage.

+### Databaase

+Databases that are waiting to be configured and deployed to the cluster:

+- Postgresql

+### Monitoring

+Monitoring services that are waiting to be configured and deployed to the cluster:

+- Grafana
+- Loki
+- Prometheus

+### Authentication

+Authentication services that are waiting to be configured and deployed to the cluster:

+- Authelia
+- 0Auth
+- Keycloak

+### CI/CD

+CI/CD services that are waiting to be configured and deployed to the cluster:

+- Jenkins
+- Tekton